jasonmimick/learn-mongodb/BackupsWithMongodump.md

 to restore a backup without downtime (restoring backups does not work like "rolling-maintenance"").

-First, make sure the applications connect to your MongoDB are shutdown or paused if possible.
+First, make sure the applications connecting to your MongoDB are shutdown or paused if possible.
 If not, once we bring down the replica set your application will start to generate lots of errors.